 Not all stress is bad for us, McEwen says.
 He describes the three types of stress:

-- Good stress, says McEwen, "Is when you are presented with a challenge, you rise to that challenge, generally have a good outcome, and you feel exhilarated," he says.
+Good stress "is when you are presented with a challenge, you rise to that challenge, generally have a good outcome, and you feel exhilarated," McEwen says.
 Good stress can help us learn and grow.

-- Tolerable stress occurs when something bad happens, such as a job loss, but you have the inner resources as well as people you can turn to who help you get through it.
+Tolerable stress strikes when something bad happens, such as losing your job, but you have the inner resources as well as people you can turn to who help you get through it.

-- Toxic stress is when bad things happen, says McEwen.
-"And they may be really bad, or you don't have the financial or internal resources to handle them."
-This type of stress causes emotional and physical problems.
+Toxic stress is when bad things happen, "and they may be really bad, or you don't have the financial or internal resources to handle them," McEwen says.

 How Your Body Responds to Stress

-"Even psychological dangers such as the threat of abandonment or loss of self-esteem produce the same physiological response that real, physical dangers present," Nordal tells WebMD.
-The daily grind, family and work conflicts, money troubles, and even world events create a certain level of stress and anxiety.
+"Even psychological dangers such as the threat of abandonment or loss of self-esteem produce the same physiological response that real, physical dangers present," Nordal says.

 Stress management comes down to noticing when you're stressed and backing down your reaction if there's a healthier way to respond to the situation.